domkow78/File_Converter/README.md

 # File Converter

-This App convert two special file according to recip App creates two catalogs, Source and Target
+This App convert two special file according to recip.
+App creates two catalogs, Source and Target.
-Put your files to Source, press the button Convert Script convert it and save in Target catalog
+Put your files to Source, press the button Convert.
+Script convert it and save in Target catalog.

 ## How to install in system

 Go to desire catalog and clone repositiory, it will come with File_Converter directory.
-Create and activate venv inside directory
+Create and activate venv inside directory.
-Install dependencies
+Install dependencies.
-Run the App
+Run the App.

 ### Create venv: